-Also optional on this unit are the matching window awnings that may have been installed.
-To operate, follow these instructions.
+Also optional on this unit, are the matching window awnings for the bedroom and the slide out room windows.
+To operate these, use the following instructions:

 EXTENDING

 1. Grasp the loop on the pull strap and pull down to extend the awning.
 Then hook the loop onto the window strap hanger.